jvilk/module-function-wrap/README.md

-# module-function-wrap
+# object-wrapper
-Wraps all of a module's functions in a wrapper of your choosing.
+> Wraps all of an object's functions in a wrapper of your choosing.